heyolaniran/bitcoin-educational-content/.github/ISSUE_TEMPLATE/tutorial_request.md

 - [x] I have searched existing issues and confirmed this tutorial hasn't been requested before
 - [x] I understand this is a request and the tutorial will be created on the Plan ₿ Network platform
 - [x] I am willing to provide feedback during the review process if needed
+- [x] I’d like this tutorial to be assigned to me so that I can write it

 ---